 Not only that, but you can get a free first checked bag for up to three other passengers booked on your reservation.
 But there’s a catch: You have to pay for your flights with your JetBlue card in order to get the free bags.

 That’s more restrictive than many other co-branded airline credit cards, which get you a free bag just for holding the card.
-And it also won’t get you early boarding.
+And it also won't get you early boarding nor allow you to bring a carry-on bag onboard.

 Still, it’s a nice benefit that can help you beat JetBlue basic economy and save on luggage.